Looking for eco-friendly ways to declutter? There’s no shortage of things you can recycle at home.

 Since this article was originally published, electronic devices have multiplied to the point we needed a whole article on reducing your e-waste.

 - Check Earth 911 for how to recycle a cell phone in your area.

 - If it’s still an in-demand model, sell it on eBay.

-- Clean up your old phone, get a new cover, and gift it to someone who needs it.
+- Clean up your old phone, get a new cover, and gift or donate it to someone who needs it.

 - Disassemble the phone.
 Recycle the battery and other parts at computer or electronic recycler units.

 - Use the manufacturer’s Take Back program when you upgrade to a new phone.

 - If reply envelopes are in good condition, reuse them to send your own mail.
 Cover any logos or return address with your own return address labels.